thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 ---
 title: Reverse-engineering Airbnb's internationalization library
-date: '2019-04-11'
+date: '2019-04-25'
 ---

-Curiosity is one of the most important assets of a developer.
-By being curious and experimenting things, you can make sure you're constantly learning and upgrading your skills.
+Curiosity is one of the most important developer's assets.
+By being curious and experimenting things, you make sure you're constantly learning and upgrading your skills.
 Few weeks ago, I had to implement internationalization for an app I was working on.
-I chose to use [Polyglot](http://airbnb.io/polyglot.js/) because it seemed simple to use and it's backed by Airbnb, a company that have many great [open sources libraries](https://airbnb.io/projects/).
+I chose to use [Polyglot](http://airbnb.io/polyglot.js/) because of its simplicity.
+It's also created by Airbnb, a company that has many great [open sources libraries](https://airbnb.io/projects/).

-When I used Polyglot, I wondered how it was built under the hood, how does one build an internationalization library?
-So I decided to do a little bit of reverse-engineering and to dive into the source code.
+When I used Polyglot, I wondered what was going on under the hood.
+So I decided to do a little bit of reverse-engineering by diving into the source code.
 And here I am, sharing with you, what I've learnt along the way.

+You'll find many code snippets below.
+Most of them come from the [source code of Polyglot](https://github.com/airbnb/polyglot.js/blob/master/index.js) itself.
+The goal of this article is to give you more explanations about that code, its purpose and its use.

-## Quick recap about the library
+## Recap about the library

-But first, let's do a quick recap about what the library can do.
-Basically, you give Polyglot a set of translated phrases and then you can translate all your sentences in your app using a special function called `t`.
+But first, let's do a recap about the library.
+Basically, Polyglot handles the internationalization of your app including **interpolation** and **pluralization**.
+You give it a set of translated phrases and you retrieve the ones you want using a special function called `t`:

 ```js
 const polyglot = new Polyglot({